Why I voted for Trump (after crying when he was elected last time)

 Over the next few years many things happened.
 I met people of color who didn’t agree with the woke movement, and I listened to why.
 I joined and left an actual cult, leading me to learn a ton about cults, which allowed me to be able to see very clearly how cult-like the woke movement is.
 I became sick and tired of being told I’m a bad person for having opinions, tired of everyone being “canceled” for anything and everything on Earth.
 I started expanding the sources of news I listened to, seeking out people that I hadn’t agreed with, consuming both mainstream and independent media.
 The independent media was key, as it started to show from people actually on the ground that most media often lies.
 I started to see that a lot of what I had idealized as someone in my early twenties – open borders, free everything, censorship on things considered “harmful” – would result in a world I did not actually want to live in.

 I had been so pro-LGBTQ whatever, which was easy when my own internal narrative was that I am a bad white cis woman who knows nothing and should be quiet.
-But then I had some clients that identified as “they” who realized (on their own, without encouragement from me) that once they had done some emotional work that they actually were just women.
-And then I started to feel pretty annoyed with the fact that now I am a “person with a uterus” instead of a woman, as if the word woman is degrading.
+But then I had some clients that identified as “they” who realized (completely on their own) that once they had done some emotional work that they actually were just women.
+And then I started to feel pretty annoyed with the fact that now I am a “person with a uterus” instead of a woman, as if the word “woman” is degrading.
 I started to suspect that the trans movement is mostly filled with people with mental disorders, and instead of questioning and treating that, we are hormonally medicating them and trying to make the rest of society adhere to sharing pronouns and acting as if men can be women and women can be men.
 I started to feel that raising children without gender and putting them on puberty blockers and allowing them to get surgery is child abuse.

 I saw people get deplatformed for “hate speech.”
 No discussion, no consulting with what most people thought – just someone who decided this is hateful and so we can take your platform away.